copenhagenjs/copenhagenjs.dk/_posts/2014-01-23-february-meetup.md

 <h3>Free stuff!</h3>
 Remember to sign up as an attendee in order to take part in our [JetBrains License Raffle](http://lanyrd.com/2014/copenhagenjs-february/scwchf/)!

+[Jacob Andresen](https://twitter.com/jacobandresen) will also talk about his experience with technical writing and bring us some copies of [ExtJS in Action, second edition](http://www.manning.com/garcia3/)

 <h3>Help us find speakers</h3>

 Do you know of some web technology topic that might be interesting to you?
 Maybe even to others?